Usage

 e = asyncio.Event()

-# Set up the execution to resume when a callback function is called
+# Set up the execution to resume when this callback function is called

 register_callback(lambda *args, **kwargs: e.set())